An Oliphant Never Forgets :: v1.0.0

 The Old Pattern

 When I started out in software engineering at Nordstrom in 2015, I was on a team migrating from a monolith to microservices.
 A principal engineer on my team was obsessed with hexagonal architecture, and I ended up using it constantly when building out services.
-The basic idea:
+The idea:

 • A central domain layer containing business logic (think Domain-driven Design)